Going beyond Vector Processing with the Scalable Matrix Extension for the Armv9-A Architecture

-Arnaud Grasset is a senior research engineer at Thales Research & Technology.
-He received the M.S. degree in electrical engineering from the Institut National des Sciences Appliquees de Lyon, France, in 2002, and the Ph.D. degree from the Institut National Polytechnique de Grenoble, France, in 2006.
-He joined Thales Research & Technology, in 2006, where he worked in the areas of dependability and fault-tolerant computing.
-His research interests include IC reliability and fault tolerant computing, multi-core processors for real-time embedded systems, HW accelerators, dynamically reconfigurable architectures, and system-level design of MPSoCs.
+Arnaud Grasset is a principal system architect at Arm, where he works on vector extensions for the Arm AArch64 architecture.
+He received the M.S. degree in electrical engineering from the Institut National des Sciences Appliquées de Lyon, France, in 2002, and the Ph.D. degree from the Institut National Polytechnique de Grenoble, France, in 2006.
+Before joining Arm in 2020, he worked at Thales Research & Technology, France, for many years.
+His interests include vector processing, HW accelerators, dynamically reconfigurable architectures, dependability and fault-tolerant computing, multi-core processors for real-time embedded systems, and system-level design of MPSoCs.